| Monday, February 20, 2017

 ADM is not meant to create clone coaching.
 Will every athlete progress to level 6?
 No. Will every athlete excel at the same pace?
 No. Can an athlete make it to the upper levels by virtue of his or her talent and achievements?
 Yes, but only in the categories of training parameters and competitive performance.
 The athlete could be at level 4 in character development for his or her entire life.
 In other cases, just the opposite is true.
 There are kids who are head and shoulders above others when it comes to life skills such as making a commitment and having a work ethic, but unfortunately, some of these athletes will never make a junior championship cut.
 These athletes may be level 6 in the character development category, but they may never achieve higher than level 3 or 4 in the competitive performance area.
 We hope that the progressions will help you address the full development of each one of your swimmers.

 It is important to keep in mind that all aspects of development do not occur at an exact rate and at the same time.
 We know that physical development occurs in spurts.
 An athlete may experience a big improvement in the training or the competitive components, but he or she may still lag behind in the psychological area.
 Each swimmer’s journey proceeds at an individual pace, with many different levels of success.
-These progressions can be helpful in creating a career plan for the development of swimmers.In the future, there will be much more information available on each of the items with hyperlinks to specific examples of how a coach would accomplish many of the items in the document.
-Be sure to check back late in 2017 for these additional resources.
+These progressions can be helpful in creating a career plan for the development of swimmers.In the future, there will be more information available on each of the items with hyperlinks to specific examples of how a coach would accomplish many of the items in the document.